By Michael A. Roberto, D.B.A, Bryant University, and four others

 The Lean Start-Up Philosophy

-Eric Ries is one of the pioneers of this lean start-up methodology, and he articulates it as follows.
-He says the lean start-up methodology has, as a premise, that every start-up is a grand experiment that attempts to answer a question.
-The question is not, can this product be built?
-Instead, the questions are, should this product be built, and can we build a sustainable business around this set of products and services?
+Eric Ries is one of the pioneers of the lean start-up methodology, and he articulates the idea as follows: The lean start-up methodology is that every start-up is a grand experiment that attempts to answer a question.
+The question is not “Can this product be built?”, but instead the questions are “Should this product be built?”, and “Can we build a sustainable business around this set of products and services?”

-Now notice, there’s an important distinction between the lean start-up approach and what happens to many entrepreneurs.
-Many entrepreneurs have a great technological solution.
-They have a product in mind.
+There’s an important distinction between the lean start-up approach and what happens to many entrepreneurs.
+Many entrepreneurs have a great technological solution or a product in mind.
 But a great technology or a great product concept does not a business make.
 You need a business model.
-You need to know what customers actually need this and what does the customer actually need out of that product?
-You can’t fall in love with your own idea.
-And so you have to adapt, and that adaptation can be difficult for many entrepreneurs.
+You need to know what customer actually needs and what does the customer need out of that product?
+You can’t fall in love with your idea.
+You have to adapt, and that adaptation can be difficult for many entrepreneurs.

 Begin Learning As Soon As Possible

-Now what’s crucial here is that you get to that learning as soon as possible, that you not belabor the planning process.
+It’s crucial here you get to that learning and planning process as soon as possible.

-Now, what are you trying to accomplish with this MVP?
-Ries argues you’re trying to test certain hypotheses.
-This scientific method that he’s advocating, what does that mean, to test hypotheses?
-Well, he says, there are certain kinds of propositions that you want to collect information about, certain hypotheses that you could articulate before you put that prototype in the hands of customers.
+You need to assess and understand what are you trying to accomplish with your MVP.
+Ries argument is you’re trying to test certain hypotheses.
+What does that mean to test our hypotheses?
+He says there are certain kinds of propositions you want to collect information about or articulate before you put the prototype in the hands of customers.
 You have hypotheses about what the customer needs, what they define as quality, and what they’re willing to pay for.
-And now what do you do?
-You test those hypotheses.
-You begin to collect data to see, OK, this may be a great product, but can we command a price sufficient to cover our expenses?
-That’s a very different question.
+You test those hypotheses and begin to collect data to see if this may be a great product.
+But can we command a price sufficient to cover our expenses?
+That’s a different question.
 You may have a great technology, but no one’s willing to pay enough for you to be able to sell it at a profit.